Published on: 25/02/2019

 Pumps have failed and toilets are often communal pits which can become haunted by rodents and snakes.
-In these videos we hear the voices of local community leaders and members and how these failures blight their daily lives and the prospects for their children.
+In these videos and booklet we hear the voices of local community leaders and members and how these failures blight their daily lives and the prospects for their children.

 The people are resilient and hard working – but a pattern of provision and failure has become ‘normal’.
 Communities look for help from outside as being the only solution.

 ANAM is a long term initiative under which efforts will be more collaborative to ensure that services are sustainable and long lasting.

 ANAM is led by Asutifi North District Assembly with the support of IRC, with funding from the Conrad N. Hilton Foundation.
 Partners include Ghana World Vision International, Safe Water Network, Netcentric Campaigns, Centers for Disease Control, and the Aquaya Institute.

 The aim is to provide safe and sustainable water, sanitation and hygiene (WASH) services to the entire population of 84,000 - with no one left behind by 2030.
 Learning how to do this in one district will inform efforts all over Ghana.

 In the peri-urban area of Wamahinso women almost fight for water as they queue for hours in the morning only for the supply to run dry before they can fill their containers.
 “Sometimes it is three days before we can bathe,” one woman says.
 Ama Ampomah describes walking four and half miles (7 kilometres) to fetch water if she cannot collect from the local tap.